Van Halen: 1977–1985: Breakthrough and initial success with David Lee Roth

-Upon its release, Van Halen reached No. 19 on the Billboard pop music charts, one of rock's most commercially successful debuts.
-It was highly regarded as both a heavy metal and hard rock album.
-The album included songs now regarded as Van Halen classics, like "Runnin' with the Devil" and the guitar solo "Eruption", which showcased Eddie's use of a technique known as "finger-tapping".
+Van Halen reached No. 19 on the Billboard pop music charts, one of rock's most commercially successful debuts.
+It was regarded as both a heavy metal and hard rock album.
+The album included songs now regarded as Van Halen classics, like "Runnin' with the Devil" and the guitar solo "Eruption", which showcased Eddie's use of a technique known as "finger-tapping", leading into what became the band's first single, a cover of "You Really Got Me".
 The band toured for 9 months more, opening for Black Sabbath and establishing a reputation for their performances.
 The band's chemistry was based on Eddie Van Halen's guitar technique and David Lee Roth's charisma.
-The band returned to the studio for 2 weeks, in late 1978, to record Van Halen II, a 1979 LP similar in style to their debut.
+The band returned to the studio for two weeks in late 1978, to record Van Halen II, a 1979 LP similar in style to their debut.
 This record yielded the band's first hit single, "Dance the Night Away", which peaked at 15 on BB Hot 100.

-Over the next four years, the band toured non stop, never taking more than 2 weeks to record an album.
-Their Women and Children First album was released in 1980, and further cemented Van Halen's platinum-selling status to Warner Bros.
-It yielded two hit singles And the Cradle Will Rock... and Everybody Wants Some!!.
-For the first time, an amplified Wurlitzer electric piano was used to complement Ed's guitar.
+Over the next four years, the band toured non-stop, never taking more than two weeks to record an album.
+Their album Women and Children First was released in 1980, and further cemented Van Halen's platinum-selling status to Warner Bros.
+It yielded two hit singles, "And the Cradle Will Rock..." and "Everybody Wants Some!!".
+For the first time, an amplified Wurlitzer electric piano was used to complement Eddie's guitar.

-In 1981, during the recording of the Fair Warning album, artistic tensions rose.
-Eddie's desire for darker, more complex songs in minor keys was at odds with Roth's pop tastes and style.
-Nonetheless, Roth and veteran Warner Bros rock producer Ted Templeman acquiesced to Eddie's wishes on this album.
-Doug Messenger recalls how Ed and (engineer) Don Landee rerecorded the Unchained solo hours after Ted "stormed out of" the studio.
-This darker album only reached platinum status after $250,000 of payola pushed it up nationwide from 400k copies.
+In 1981, during the recording of Fair Warning, Eddie's desire for darker, more complex songs in minor keys was at odds with Roth's pop tastes and style.
+Nonetheless, Roth and veteran Warner Bros. rock producer Ted Templeman acquiesced to Eddie's wishes on this album.
+Doug Messenger recalled how Ed and engineer Don Landee rerecorded the "Unchained" solo hours after Ted "stormed out of" the studio.
+This darker album only reached platinum status after $250,000 of payola pushed it up nationwide from 400,000 copies.